Special Weather Statement issued for Sherman by NWS - NewsBreak

 Wind Chill Advisory issued for Dundy, Hitchcock, Red Willow by NWS

-Effective: 2023-01-28 18:00:00 CST Expires: 2023-01-29 10:00:00 CST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Use caution while traveling outside.
+Effective: 2023-01-29 18:00:00 CST Expires: 2023-01-30 10:00:00 CST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Use caution while traveling outside.
 Wear appropriate clothing, a hat, and gloves.
-Target Area: Dundy; Hitchcock; Red Willow WIND CHILL ADVISORY REMAINS IN EFFECT FROM 5 PM MST /6 PM CST/ SATURDAY TO 9 AM MST /10 AM CST/ SUNDAY * WHAT...Very cold wind chills expected.
-Wind chills as low as 16 below zero. * WHERE...Portions of east central and northeast Colorado, northwest and west central Kansas and southwest Nebraska. * WHEN...From 5 PM MST /6 PM CST/ Saturday to 9 AM MST /10 AM CST/ Sunday. * IMPACTS...Limit your time outdoors if possible as these cold wind chill readings will cause frostbite in a very short time.
+Target Area: Dundy; Hitchcock; Red Willow WIND CHILL ADVISORY REMAINS IN EFFECT FROM 5 PM MST /6 PM CST/ SATURDAY TO 9 AM MST /10 AM CST/ SUNDAY WIND CHILL ADVISORY IN EFFECT FROM 5 PM MST /6 PM CST/ SUNDAY TO 9 AM MST /10 AM CST/ MONDAY * WHAT...For the first Wind Chill Advisory, very cold wind chills expected.
+Wind chills as low as 20 below zero.
+For the second Wind Chill Advisory, very cold wind chills expected.
+Wind chills as low as 20 below zero. * WHERE...Portions of east central and northeast Colorado, northwest and west central Kansas and southwest Nebraska. * WHEN...For the first Wind Chill Advisory, from 5 PM MST /6 PM CST/ Saturday to 9 AM MST /10 AM CST/ Sunday.
+For the second Wind Chill Advisory, from 5 PM MST /6 PM CST/ Sunday to 9 AM MST /10 AM CST/ Monday. * IMPACTS...The cold wind chills could cause frostbite on exposed skin in as little as 30 minutes.

 weather.gov